VirginiaLynne is an educator with two adopted Chinese daughters. She has studied Mandarin and how to teach children about China.

 Familiar words Like most of these Chinese learning programs, Powerspeak starts by teaching how to greet people in the first lesson and how to talk about your family in the second lesson.
 After the user listens to the introductory story, they are taught the vocabulary by using simple computer games like matching, fill in the blanks, and sorting words into sentences.

 Short lessons and audio recording feature.
-Each lesson is divided into very small units which make it easy to use in small chunks.
+Each lesson is divided into very small units which makes it easy to use in small chunks.
 You can also listen to audio recordings of native speakers saying words and phrases and record yourself saying the phrases to see how closely you match the tones.
 There are virtual "flashcards" too.
 Powerspeak doesn't have the highly touted voice recognition software that is included in Rosetta Stone, but most reviews don't seem to suggest that works well anyway.

 Use to supplement.
 What I do like about this system is that I can move through the lessons at my own pace and can listen to the audio of the speaker as many times as I want.
 Some words are harder to hear than others and it can get frustrating on Pimsleur or ChinesePod to have to go back and either listen to a whole lesson again for just a few words or else try to find those words and repeat them over and over.
 Powerspeak lets me pass by words I know I can say and focus on words I need to practice on.

 A variety of common expressions.
 I've also enjoyed that this program teaches a lot of different ways to say the same thing.
-For example, all of the programs teach "Ni hao" (hello) in one of the first lessons, but Powerspeak also teaches you how to say good morning, good afternoon, good evening, good night and goodbye.
+For example, all of the programs teach "Ni hao" (hello) in one of the first lessons, but Powerspeak also teaches you how to say good morning, good afternoon, good evening, good night, and goodbye.
 In Chinese these words are more different than in English, so they do not naturally go together as a group, but it is very useful to hear them together so that you can recognize that someone is greeting you with these different words.

 Maybe too much for a beginner.
 As a person who has studied the language for a while, I appreciate expanding my vocabulary.
 However, I don't think that introducing all of these words in the first lesson of a program is very helpful.
 There is an overload of words that are used in the same way rather than words that help you continue in a conversation.
 In the first lesson of Pimsleur, you learn to say hello and then ask people if they can speak English.
 Surely that is the most useful thing a beginner language learner can know!